 A man comes into a restaurant.
 He is in his mid thirties perhaps.
-It is, like many restaurants in the n'hoods of big cities, on the bottom floor of an apartment building.
-He sits by one of the plate-glass windows of the place and begins to peruse the menu.
+It is, like many restaurants in the neighborhoods of big cities, on the bottom floor of an apartment building.
+He sits by one of the plate-glass windows of the place and begins to study the menu.
 After a bit he signals to the waitress and she comes to his table.

 "Could I get the sweetbreads and the green salad?"

 "Also I'd like some coffee."

 "Certainly," she answers as she writes his order on her pad.

 She leaves the table and for a few minutes he watches her reflection in the plate-glass window.
 He has also taken a book from his coat pocket and has it before him on the table and is careful to appear as if he is reading the book, while in fact he is actually watching the waitress' reflection in the glass.

 Although he often frequents this restaurant, he has never seen this particular waitress.
 Apparently she is new to the place.
 She is rather tall for a woman, and muscular, with broad shoulders and well shaped legs.
 He watches her buttocks as she moves about the restaurant, waiting on a few other customers and cleaning off tables and keeping them neat.
 He notes too that her waist is barely evident.